BeoCom: BeoCom 1000

 BeoCom 1000 (as shown in image) was designed by Gideon Loewy (Lindinger-Loewy Industrial Design ApS., Copenhagen Denmark, now Scandinavian Design Consultant Company Ltd., Taiwan) in 1983, launched on the market in 1985 and withdrawn in 2003.

 BeoCom 2000

 The BeoCom 2000 used an integrated Toshiba TMP47C452AN microcontroller and could store up to 20 phone numbers.

 BeoCom 2200

 The BeoCom 2200, also named BeoCom Copenhagen was designed in 1986 by Lindinger-Loewy.

 BeoCom 1

 The BeoCom 1 is a model of cordless telephone designed by Henrik Sørig Thomsen.
 The handset is 159 mm (6¼ inches) in length, 51 mm (2 inches) wide, and weighs 170 g (6 oz).
 It transmits its signals at 2.4 gigahertz.

 The BeoCom 1 is the phone that is used to connect Howie Mandel to the Banker on the US version of Deal or No Deal.

 An identical-looking model known as the BeoCom 6000 is sold in non-US markets, and it uses the DECT standards.
-The round wheel on the phone formed an inspiration for Apple in the design of the first iPods.
+The round wheel on the phone formed the inspiration for Apple in the design of the first iPods.